Batking74/Budget-Calculator/README.md

 # Budget-Calculator

 ### Description
 This Budget Calculator Application is crafted to streamline the management of net income and expenses, offering a versatile tool for users to allocate funds for various needs, including savings and other specific purposes.
-The motivation behind its creation was to develop a tool that simplifies budgeting, allowing for easy management and keeping track of where your money goes.
+The motivation behind its creation was to develop a tool that simplifies budgeting, allowing for easy management and keeping track of where my money goes.

 ![Image of Nazir's Budget Calculator Project](./public/assets/Budget_Calculator_Project.png)